quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-sshHost – a host name or IP of the remote host where the command or script should be executed. sshPort – an SSH port number of the SSHD service running on the remote host. sshUser – an SSH username to authenticate the user with. sshPassword - an SSH password to authenticate the user with if the password-based authentication should be used. sshPrivKeyFile – filepath of the SSH private key file to authenticate the user with if the key-based authentication should be used. command – a shell command or script to execute on the remote host. commandArgs – an optional, space-separated list of arguments to pass to the command / script.
+sshHost â€“ a host name or IP of the remote host where the command or script should be executed. sshPort â€“ an SSH port number of the SSHD service running on the remote host. sshUser â€“ an SSH username to authenticate the user with. sshPassword - an SSH password to authenticate the user with if the password-based authentication should be used. sshPrivKeyFile â€“ filepath of the SSH private key file to authenticate the user with if the key-based authentication should be used. command â€“ a shell command or script to execute on the remote host. commandArgs â€“ an optional, space-separated list of arguments to pass to the command / script.
 If you need to pass an argument containing spaces, enclose the argument value in double or single quotes.

 If both sshPassword and sshPrivKeyFile are specified, then the key-based authentication takes precedence.